Ludwig Ingwer Nommensen

-Ludwig Ingwer Nommensen (6 February 1834 – 23 May 1918) was a German Lutheran missionary to Batak Lands, North Sumatra who also translated the New Testament into the native Batak language and the first Ephorus (bishop) of Batak Christian Protestant Church.
+Ludwig Ingwer Nommensen (6 February 1834 – 23 May 1918) was a Danish (now German) Lutheran missionary to Batak lands, North Sumatra who also translated the New Testament into the native Batak language and the first Ephorus (bishop) of Batak Christian Protestant Church.
 Stephen Neill, a historian of missions, considered Nommensen one of the greatest missionaries of all time.
 He is commemorated as a missionary on 7 November in the Calendar of Saints of the Lutheran Church with John Christian Frederick Heyer and Bartholomäus Ziegenbalg.

 Nommensen was born in the Nordstrand peninsula in 1834, when the area was part of Denmark before it became part of Germany.
 In 1846, a horse cart rolled over his legs, crushing them.
 The initial prognosis was that he would be unlikely to walk again.
 After praying for recovery, some three years later, he was able to walk again.

 An interest in Christian missionary work led to Nommensen's enrolment at the Rhenish Missionary Society seminary at Wuppertal-Barmen in 1857.
 He was sent as a missionary to Sumatra in 1862.
 He focused his attention on the Batak people of the interior of Sumatra.
 His first mission station was in the Silindung Valley.
 He experienced initial difficulties, but later succeeded in converting several local chiefs and their followers to Christianity.
 He reported that 2000 Batak people had converted to Christianity by 1865.
 At first most converts had to leave their villages and come to live with Nommensen in his Huta dame (Village of Peace).
 In 1878 he completed the first translation of the New Testament into the Batak language.